Kodak denies bankruptcy plan but shares plummet

 Kodak, which delivered the first consumer camera in 1888, denied it had a bankruptcy plan, saying it was committed to meeting its obligations and is still looking for ways to "monetize" its patent portfolio.

 Once synonymous with photography, Kodak has struggled with the move to digital cameras and failed to turn a profit since 2007.
-It has been exploring a sale of its digital imaging patents, worth an estimated $2 billion, and hired investment bank Lazard in July to explore options.
+It has been exploring a sale of its digital imaging patents, worth an estimated $2 billion (1 billion pounds), and hired investment bank Lazard in July to explore options.

 Rochester, New York-based Kodak said it has "no intention of filing for bankruptcy," after its shares plunged as much as 68 percent to 54 cents before recovering slightly to close down 53.8 percent at 78 cents on the New York Stock Exchange.